viur-framework/viur-scriptor-api/docs/source/file.rst

         file = File.from_table(
             tbl_data,
             tbl_head,
-            filename="simple_table4.csv",
+            filename="simple_table5.csv",
             fill_empty=True,
             auto_str=True
         )
         file.download()
         print("Please check your downloads."
-              " You should have a new file called simple_table4.csv")
+              " You should have a new file called simple_table5.csv")

-The default delimiter is a comma (,), but sometimes, especially for Excel in europe, you might want to use a semicolon (;).
+The default delimiter for csv-files is a comma (,), but sometimes, especially for Excel in europe, you might want to use a semicolon
+(;).
 This is simply achieved by passing it as the parameter ``csv_delimiter`` (if you pass it while generating xlsx, it is ignored).